 Because several children with profound biotinidase deficiency have presented with neuropathy and paresis due to spinal cord lesions that can be reversed if biotin treatment is initiated early, biotinidase deficiency should be considered in the differential diagnosis of subacute myelopathy or spinal cord demyelination (188; 23; 80; 159).

 Individuals with biotinidase deficiency should be adequately hydrated, especially if there is evidence of dehydration.
 Large amounts of parenteral fluids help to facilitate the excretion of abnormal organic acid metabolites.
 Adequate nutrition is essential.
 In the acute stage of the disorder, protein may be restricted.
 It is imperative to supply sufficient calories in the form of parenteral glucose or oral polysaccharides.
 Severe acidosis may initially require bicarbonate supplementation in addition to hydration.

 The biochemical abnormalities and seizures rapidly resolve after biotin treatment, followed by improvement of the cutaneous abnormalities.
 Hair growth returns over a period of weeks to months in the alopecic children.
 Optic atrophy and hearing loss may be resistant to therapy, especially if a long period has elapsed between the time of diagnosis and the initiation of treatment.
+Hearing aids or cochlear implants may be effective in children who have developed severe hearing loss that is irreversible with biotin therapy (20).
 Some treated children have rapidly achieved developmental milestones, whereas others have continued to show deficits.
-Although there has been the suggestion that biotin therapy may be unnecessary in some patients with greater than 1% residual serum biotinidase activity (77), other evidence indicates biotin treatment should be given to all children with profound biotinidase deficiency, regardless of their residual activity (150).
+Although there has been the suggestion that biotin therapy may be unnecessary in some patients with greater than 1% residual serum biotinidase activity (87), other evidence indicates biotin treatment should be given to all children with profound biotinidase deficiency, regardless of their residual activity (162).